-CONFIG (Configuration) INFO (Information) This menu branch permits the user to fully configure the switch.
-This menu branch permits the user to view information on the switch, without having to go into configuration screens.
+CONFIG (Configuration) This menu branch permits the user to fu lly configure the curitoh configure the switch.

+INFO (Information) This menu branch permits the user to view

+information on the switch, without having to go into

+configuration screens.

 MONITOR (Monitor) This menu branch permits the user to monitor the current status of the switch and view the log of stored events for both the switch and its attached modems.

 STORE/LD (Store/Load) This menu branch permits the user to store and to retrieve up to 10 different switch configurations.

-UTIL (Utility) This menu branch permits the user to perform miscellaneous functions, such as setting the Real-time clock, adjusting the display brightness, etc.
+UTIL (Utility) This menu branch permits the user to perform

+miscellaneous functions, such as setting the Real-time clock, adjusting the display brightness, etc.